-I’m a thirty-one year old half black, and half white British guy living in Kenora, Ontario in Canada.
+I’m a thirty-four year old half black, and half white British guy living in Kenora, Ontario in Canada.
 For the first six years in Canada I was living with my children and their mother on a First Nation reserve just outside of Kenora.
 I have recently bought my own house after working my ass off every day and being on call almost 24-7.

 I have two children – a son called Nicolas and a daughter called Alex (yes that is her full forename).
 My dreams for them are for both of them to become soldiers.

 Someone once said that it seems the driving force in my life is racial equality.
 I don’t think anyone ever spoke a truer word.